-COVID-19 has disrupted the Company's supply chain, resulting in longer lead times in materials available from suppliers and extended the shipping time for these materials to reach the Company's facilities.
+Our supply chain frequently experiences disruptions, resulting in longer lead times in materials available from suppliers and extended the shipping time for these materials to reach our facilities.
 These disruptions could constrain our ability to provide products to our customers in the time frame they require.